sea-monkeys/WASImancer/examples/roll-dice-project/README.md

 });
 ```

-- Sets up an SSE transport at `localhost:3001/sse`
+- Sets up a StreamableHTTP transport at `localhost:3001/mcp`
 - Configures a local Ollama LLM using Qwen 2.5 (`0.5b` parameter model) with deterministic outputs (temperature `0.0` because we want to make function calling thanks the tools support of Qwen 2.5)

 ### 3. MCP Client Setup